 - competences that are a prerequisite for gaining admission to a degree programme (e.g. upper secondary education) cannot be accredited

 - study attainments older than 10 years cannot be accredited without assessing the relevance and whether or not the knowledge is up-to-date

-- the original grade will be registered, if the grading scale is the same as that used at Arcada
+- the original grade will be registered, if the grading scale is the same as the one used at Arcada

-Competences are divided into three categories, which are based on how they have been acquired:
+Competences are divided into four categories, which are based on how they have been acquired:

 - Formal competence

 Competence acquired from studying at the same or equivalent level as the current degree programme (tertiary institution, e.g. university or university of applied sciences).